 How do I set up my University of Denver email address?
 And can I forward it to my personal email?

 Approximately 48-72 hours after depositing, students are emailed their University of Denver email address to their personal email (used to complete the admission application), and instructions to set up a password.
 This email account can be forwarded to a personal email address, although we encourage students to check their Microsoft365 email inbox in case any messages go to spam.
 Instructions on email forwarding can be found on the University of Denver UTS website or in the new student welcome packet sent by the student success advisor once the Welcome Call is complete.
 Please note that DU will always communicate with you via your du.edu email address.

 How much does the MLIS@Denver program cost?

 Tuition is based on the number of credits for which you register.
 Current tuition rates can be found on the MLIS@Denver tuition and financial aid site.

-Are there additional fees assessed on top of tuition (lab fees, program fees, registration fees, student fees, placement fees, activity fees, etc.)?
+Are there additional fees assessed in addition to tuition (lab fees, program fees, registration fees, student fees, placement fees, activity fees)?

-There is a per-credit technology fee of $4 in addition to tuition that is assessed each quarter.
+There is a $4 per credit hour technology fee assessed in addition to tuition per quarter.

-Can I use financial aid to cover the commitment/enrollment deposit?
+Can I use financial aid to cover the deposit?

 No, federal student aid cannot be used to pay the deposit.